 Join us for a three-day travel package through the Yudanaka mountain region!
 Spend the night in a ryokan, a traditional Japanese inn, that is around the corner from the famous Shibu Onsen Spa Street.
 During a day trip to the Jigokudani Monkey Park, visit the unique Japanese snow monkeys while they lounge in their hot springs.
 Return to your hotel and unwind in their onsen (Japanese for hot spring).

 Vacations to Yudanaka are great year-round!
 If you want to visit the bathing Japanese snow monkeys, then you should plan your trip around the colder months between November and April.

 Your journey to Yudanaka begins in Tokyo.
 We’ve booked your train tickets for the world-famous Shinkansen, Japan’s bullet train.
 Flying at a speed of 300 km/h, you will reach Nagano in just under 100 minutes.
 Once you arrive, continue your journey to Yudanaka.

-The most exciting attracting of Zenkoji is the underground passage that begins at the main hall.
-As you stroll through the underground passage, one must look for the key to paradise.
-If found, you must touch it to receive enlightenment and redemption.
+The most exciting attraction of Zenkoji is the underground passage that begins at the main hall.
+As you stroll through the underground passage, look for the key to paradise.
+If you find it, you must touch it to receive enlightenment and redemption.
 The tunnel itself is in complete darkness.
 Light of any kind is strictly forbidden.
 Be prepared to face the wrath of the gods (or at least the temple monks) if you violate this rule.